fspoettel/stakk-content/README.md

 ## Why a Github repo?

 This started as a static website I built for myself.
-I'm currently trying to figure out whether to turn this into a full-blown web app and this is a stop gap solution.
+I'm currently trying to figure out whether to turn this into an app and this is a stopgap solution.
 If you have a use case for this that is not music, please [get in touch](https://stakk.ltd/about).